xvorost/CS-2-Glow/README.md

 [xvorost's project](https://discord.gg/xagvBetQ7S)

 ### How to complie
-Use Visual Studio 2022, **be sure to add to the DirectX project**.
+Use Visual Studio 2022, **be sure to add to the [DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) project**.
 Select "Release" and compile.
 Compiled files goes in root x64 directory.

 #### Glow method
 ```cpp